topher200/assertion-context/README.md

  - pip install -r requirements.txt

 ### Running
-Once servers are started and python is installed, tests can be run with
+Once python is installed, tests can be run with
-  - ./run-tests.sh
+  - `make test`

 ## S3 and Lambda
 ### Papertrail